deciduously/file_utility/README.md

 ### Requirements

 * **Stable [Rust](https://www.rust-lang.org/tools/install)**:  The default stable toolchain is fine.
 Obtainable via `rustup` using the instructions at this link.
 * **`x86_64-unknown-linux-musl`** target: Once `rustup` is installed and ready to use, execute `rustup target add x86_64-unknown-linux-musl`.
 Alternatively, you could delete or rename the `.cargo/config.toml` which forces this target.
 This program should also build for the default Linux target and run fine on your machine.
 To ensure this binary is as portable as possible, this repository is configured to always compile for this alternate target.
-In default builds, Rust statically links all your dependenices but still dynamically links to the system `libc`, which means incompatible versions may prevent the executable from running.
-Using this alternate `libc` alows even this to be statically linked, removing the runtime dependency on a minumum installed version.
+In default builds, Rust statically links all your dependencies but still dynamically links to the system `libc`, which means incompatible versions may prevent the executable from running.
+Using this alternate `libc` allows even this to be statically linked, removing the runtime dependency on a minimum installed version.

 ### Build